jnv/bitoff.org/posts/2022-08-11-react-forms/index.md

 For starters, the default **validation messages respect the browser's locale**, not of the page.
 The result may be a bit confusing.
 For example, if you use a custom [input `pattern`](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/pattern) with explanation, you can end up with mixed languages in validation message (although it seems like the `title` is displayed only by Firefox).

 {% figure "04-mixed-locale.png", "Screenshot of a form with a an email missing a top level domain and validation message about incorrect format in two different languages.'" %}
-An e-mail field with a custom pattern and title explaining the format, displayed in Firefox with Czech locale, results in a validation message in mixed languages ([try it in the sandbox](https://kfg10c.csb.app/ex-05)).
+An e-mail field with a custom pattern and a title, displayed in Firefox with Czech locale.
+The result is a validation message in mixed languages ([try it in the sandbox](https://kfg10c.csb.app/ex-05)).
 {% endfigure %}

 Different browsers provide **different validation messages**, so if you need a tight control over copy, you must provide the messages yourself.
 You can read field's [`validity` property](https://developer.mozilla.org/en-US/docs/Web/API/HTMLObjectElement/validity) which gives you the [validity state](https://developer.mozilla.org/en-US/docs/Web/API/ValidityState).
 The [article about the constraints validation API](https://css-tricks.com/form-validation-part-2-constraint-validation-api-javascript/#aa-getting-the-error) by CSS Tricks shows a convenient `hasError` function which can get you started.
 But on the other hand, most libraries give you the same validation messages across all browsers.